You will not find much when you first look at a stand-up paddleboard. It is a slightly curved board-like construction with fins placed on the bottom.

 This is the pump used for inflating the SUP boards in recommended PSI.
 These hand pumps have a mainly intended tip for high-pressure stand-up paddleboard valves and can’t be used for inflating low-pressure boards for which the extreme pressure is 15 PSI inflation pressure.

-Read next – Best Paddle Board Pump Electric in 2022
+Read next – Best Paddle Board Pump Electric

 This’s the part under your board that’s in touch with the water.
 These are typically flat on a few paddleboards for stability.

-Read Next – ISLE Scout Yoga Inflatable Stand Up Paddle Board
+Read Next – ISLE Scout Yoga Inflatable Stand-Up Paddle Board

 This spring-loaded structure is similarly used for deflating the paddleboard by pressing.